John Askey: York City

 Askey joined the management team at National League North club York City in November 2021 "to support Steve Watson on a temporary basis" while assistant manager Micky Cummins was suspended pending betting charges.
 The pair had previously worked together when Askey employed Watson as his assistant at Macclesfield.
 After just one match with this arrangement, Watson was dismissed on 13 November and Askey took over as interim manager for the rest of the 2021–22 season.
 Askey was awarded the Manager of the Month award for February 2022 after leading his team to a 100% win record and the quarter-final of the FA Trophy.
 He was named as the club's permanent manager on 24 March.
-Having been eleventh when Askey arrived at York, they ended the 2021–22 season in fifth-place to end up the play-offs.
+Having been eleventh when Askey arrived at York, they ended the 2021–22 season in fifth place to qualify for the play-offs.

-York advanced past Chorley and Brackley Town to reach the play-off final, and Askey admitted that "I didn't think we could do it" as they club had to play so much football after having many games called off over the Christmas period.
+York advanced past Chorley and Brackley Town to reach the play-off final.
+Askey admitted that "I didn't think we could do it" as they club had to play so much football after having many games called off over the Christmas period.
 Promotion was then secured by beating Boston United 2–0 in the play-off final and Askey said that "to do it in the centenary year and in the new ground [York Community Stadium], hopefully this is a new start for the football club".
 On 16 November 2022, Askey was dismissed with the club in 12th position of the National League.
 The club statement admitted that: "Given John's popularity and his incredible success last season, we understand that many fans may be upset and confused by this decision".
 Chairman Glen Henderson had previously admitted to rising tensions between the board and manager.

 Hartlepool United

-Askey was appointed manager of League Two club Hartlepool United on 23 February 2023 after Keith Curle was dismissed, with the club sitting just one point above the relegation zone.
+Askey was appointed manager of League Two club Hartlepool United on 23 February 2023 after Keith Curle was dismissed, with the club sitting just one point above the relegation zone but having played four more games than 23rd-place Crawley Town.
+Hartlepool remained unbeaten in Askey's first eight matches before a 2–0 defeat away to Newport County on 15 April.
+However, Askey could not prevent Hartlepool from being relegated to the National League despite a 3–1 home victory against Barrow in the penultimate match of the season.

+After Hartlepool won three of their first four National League matches of the 2023–24 season, Askey signed a new contract until the summer of 2026.
+However, on 30 December 2023, Askey was dismissed as the Hartlepool manager following a defeat to Oldham Athletic.
+This defeat had left Hartlepool in 17th position in the National League having won three of their previous 19 league matches.